RajnishY/tech-solution.github.io/README.md

 13.Tere is a Contact page where the some FAQ and Contact us Form.

 14. At the top right is a logout button which you take you back to the login page.

+15. e-com.sql is a DataBase of the Project.